Crown & Greyhound

 SE21 7BJ

-Like the Ivy House, this pub is both a grade II listed building and is on CAMRA’s London Regional Inventory of Pub Interiors of Special Historic Interest and the description is as follows: “A large and much-frequented establishment built as a pub-cum-hotel around 1900 to designs by busy pub architects Eedle & Meyers.
+This pub is not only a grade II listed building, it is also a Two Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory with an interior of very special national historic interest, and the description is as follows: “A large and much-frequented establishment built as a pub-cum-hotel around 1900 to designs by busy pub architects Eedle & Meyers.
 The symmetrical exterior is worthy of a good look for such details as the decorative plasterwork, cast-iron lamp standards and light brackets.
 The character has changed greatly inside but on the left hand side a couple of screens remain from the days when there would have been a multiplicity of rooms.
 In this area there were bars described as being for ‘the lower class of customer’ (no such problem today in well-heeled Dulwich).
 What is now the main bar area was originally known as the saloon and to the right of this, and originally separate from it, was the panelled coffee room.
 The restaurant used to be a billiard room and at the back left was a skittle alley.
 There are some good details of around 1900 remaining in terms of etched glass with the names of some of the former rooms, a good bar-back with plenty of decoration and, over the partition between main bar and former coffee room, some re-sited snob-screens.
 But don’t miss the lavish tall friezes and the impressive ceiling decoration.
 Also pretty mosaic flooring on the left-hand side from a former corridor.
 The counters, by contrast, are quite plain.”

 The listing description is as follows: “Public house. c1900.
 Polished granite pilaster and stucco cement to ground floor.
 Red brick in Flemish bond to 1st floor, alternating with stone bands to cross gables; pargetting and mock box-framing to gables.
 Hipped roof of tile to centre section; gable facing to cross gables.
 STYLE: Old English.
 PLAN: planned to recall a double-ended hall house.
 2 and a half storeys over basement.
 Five-window range to centre and one canted bay window to each end bay.
 EXTERIOR: ground floor articulated by pilasters with attached lamp brackets.
 Entrances in 1st-, 3rd- and 6th-window ranges, the latter set under a prostyle porch of Composite order with balustrades above.
 At 1st floor the elevation divides into hall house form; segmental-arched windows to centre range of alternating width tied by springing band.
 Soffit to eaves of centre section ornamented with floral frieze.
 Pargetting to coved cornice under box-framed gable, each of which pierced by 2-light window.
 Dormer to centre of roof, the centre window of which topped by box-framed gable.
 Stacks to right return, and to right of left-hand cross wing; gable-facing dormer to left return.
 INTERIOR: ground floor divided into 4 roughly identical rooms, with panelling of original design and Jacobean strapwork to walls and frieze; beams divide ceiling into smaller panels.
 Etched glass to entrance and internal partitions.
 Bar with curved ends, continuous through ground floor.”